Want to deliver with Uber Eats? Uber Eats drivers can get paid to pick up and drop off local food & retail orders.

 Uber offers several earnings promotions for Eats drivers that can increase your earnings.

-Quests are bonuses for completing a set number of deliveries during a specific time frame.
+Quest: Bonus for completing deliveries.
 For example, “Earn $8 extra by completing four trips between 5 and 9 pm.”

-Surge pricing is another earnings multiplier that can appear during times of high demand.
+Surge: Dynamic earnings multiplier that appears during times of high demand.
 The difference from Boost is that surge is applied dynamically, while Boosts are pre-set and scheduled in the app.

-A streak bonus gives you a bonus for completing back-to-back deliveries.
+Streaks: Bonus for completing consecutive deliveries.
 Example of a streak: “Complete five deliveries in a row between 5 pm and 9 pm for $10 cash”

 For example, “Earn at least $2350 for completing 210 trips within your 30 first days back.”
 If you complete 210 trips and only earn $2250 (not including tips), you’ll get a $100 bonus to meet the minimum guarantee.